DmitryLitvintsev/scripts/python/enstore2cta/README.md

 Limitation
 ----------

 * At this moment all data will be associated with single `logical_library_name`.
-In the future mapping between Enstor LMs and CTA logical libraries.
+In the future the mapping between Enstore LMs and CTA logical libraries needs to be added to configuration since it is site specific and cannot be hardcoded.

 * Script uses single tape pool defined in yaml file.

 * Counts of file copies on tape volumes are not updated.
 This can be done by a single update query after script has completed.
+Not relevant for sites utilizing multiple file copies.